Rzpeg/ConfigTransform/README.md

 # Content
-This repository contains 2 scripts to apply transformations to .config files, both using XDT and Environment Variables.
+This repository contains 2 scripts to apply transformations to .config files, both using XDT and Environment Variables, a PowerShell module and an example Dockerfile.

 - transform-xml.ps1